mozaik-association/mozaik/docs/Contacts Module.md

 ## Indexation

 Contacts (members, supporters, other contacts) can be linked to interests and competencies.
-Those interests and competencies are chosen from a list of terms (called Thesaurus terms in Odoo (screenshot) that can be completed / adapted for each political party.
+Those interests and competencies are chosen from a list of terms, called Thesaurus terms in Odoo, that can be completed / adapted for each political party.

+!!! info

+    Every party can adapte his own thesaurus terms in the module.

 ![screenshot 7](img/screen7.png)